PhantomCatz/Training/Git.md

 the commit you specified instead of the last one.
 If the file was not tracked in that commit, Git will give an error instead of deleting your file.

-When referring to a previous commit, there is a shorthand notation. `HEAD` refers to the latest commit, `HEAD~1` refers to the commit before that, and so on.
-Note that this will only take the commits from the current branch.
-You can find the order that commits are placed in with `git log`.

 You can reset your whole branch with `git reset --hard`.
 With this command, you must specify a whole commit, not an individual file.
 This command, unlike `checkout`, puts your branch at the state of the specified commit.
 This means